andrewde/Bert/README.md

 There is a settings json file that you can customize.
 The file is localted in Bert's data directory `~/.bert/config.json5`.
 It's auto-generated the first time you launch Bert.

+When the file is missing, Bert auto-regenarates it [from default config file](https://github.com/andrewde/Bert/blob/master/app/config/config.default.js).

 ## Roadmap